dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part3Darkness/index.md

 The Cloud giant and Kalinar discussed the situation, with the Cloud giant suggesting that they could talk with Jarl to resolve their differences.
 Kalinar, however, denied the idea, insisting that they needed to continue fighting to protect themselves and their friends.

-The Stone giant tried to crawl away again, but Czolg stopped it and pulled it back with a panzerfaust strike.
+The Stone giant tried to crawl away again, but Czolg stopped it and stopped it with a Panzerfaust strike.
 Fenuirs killed another Ogre with her bow, and Czolg continued to stab the Stone giant.
 Kalinar used his tentacles to slap an Ogre to death, finally finishing off the remaining creatures.

+As the stone giant wound up to swing, Czolg reached for a deep black, obsidian stone hanging from his neck.
+Upon hit, Czolg invoked the powers of a once great cloud giant.
+The energy from his strike transformed into a swirling orb of wind that flew towards the POD and struck him dead.

 ADC cast a wall of ice that cut the Stone giant in half, sending the massive creature crashing to the ground.
 The Cloud and Frost giants, seeing that they were outnumbered and outmatched, fled from the battlefield.